SteampunkFoundry/scdad-nexus3/README.md

-# scdad-nexus3
+# scdad-gitlab

-Provisions a server for SCDAD and deploys Nexus 3 on to it.
+Provisions an environment for SCDAD so that 2 GitLab servers can be installed to it.

-Provision the server and VPC using Terraform:
+Provision the servers and VPC using Terraform:

 ```console
 $ terraform plan